dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 You can also use the statement `debugger;` in your code, but that is somewhat frowned upon as you might forget and leave one in a piece of code that doesn't get executed often causing mayhem.

+## Frontend Stater Pack is ready to go!

+You now have a nicely set up starter pack that you can do

 ### To Turn In